webdevoir/eefio-api/README.md

 ## Scripts to Rule Them All

-Ethio repos use the [Scripts to Rule Them All](http://githubengineering.com/scripts-to-rule-them-all) pattern.
+Eefio repos use the [Scripts to Rule Them All](http://githubengineering.com/scripts-to-rule-them-all) pattern.
 See also: https://github.com/github/scripts-to-rule-them-all

 `/script` is a collection of scripts for development on an OS X / macOS computer.